C S 356

 Learning Outcome

 Students will be able to apply methods such as Personas to represent multiple stakeholders who are affected by the technology.
 This will allow them to analyze the characteristics of and segment the target population.
+This empathetic modeling is character building, as it requires students to look beyond their own perspectives and advocate for the needs of a diverse global community.

 Title